This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 Planner Budget Pages

 I am going to be totally honest with you.
 I don’t use this spread for our household budget because that is just not how we do our finances as a couple.
-But I think the page would be extremely helpful if you chose to use them.
+But I think the page would be extremely helpful if you chose to use them. (you could also use them for your farm business and keep track of your farm expenses and income with those pages)

 The categories are well thought out and the estimated percentage of how much you should spend on each category is very helpful and insightful.